Magnet Program Expectations

 Behavior Standards

-1. Students that receive a suspension will be placed on probation.
+1. Students who receive a Required Parent Conference (RPC) or a suspension will be placed on probation.

-2. Students that are referred for expulsion and/or are formally expelled may be dismissed from the magnet program.
+2. Students who are referred for expulsion and/or are formally expelled may be dismissed from the magnet program.

 Magnet Program Probation

-Students that violate any of the guidelines pertaining to academics, attendance, behavior, or any combination of the three items will be placed on probation.
+Students who violate any of the guidelines pertaining to academics, attendance, behavior, or any combination of the three standards will be placed on probation.
+Students who do not meet the obligations of their probation may be dismissed from the program at the end of the school year or prior to the following school year.

 Probationary Process

-• STEP 1: Students will be placed on probation if they are in violation of the contract.
+• STEP 1: Students will be placed on probation if they violate the contract.

-• STEP 2: A probation conference will be scheduled with the parent/guardian to discuss the conditions of the probation.
+• STEP 2: A probation conference will be scheduled with the parent/guardian to discuss the conditions of probation, including support options available.

-Students that do not meet the obligations of their probation may be dismissed from the program at the end of the school year or prior to the following school year.
+Students who do not meet the obligations of their probation may be dismissed from the program at the end of the school year or prior to the following school year.
+Upon dismissal from the magnet school, it is the parent/guardian’s responsibility to complete the enrollment process for the student’s zoned school.

 Contact Information